compulab-yokneam/Documentation/balena/balenaos-home-brew-to-dasboard.md

   * "Flash"->"Download configuration file only"

 * On the running system:<br>
-   Copy the downloaded file, for instance "iotdin.config.json", to the BalenaOS device to /mnt/boot/config.json
+   Copy the downloaded file, for instance "iotdin.config.json", to the BalenaOS device /mnt/boot/config.json
 * On the build host:<br>
   ```
   sudo -i